exercism/python/CONTRIBUTING.md

 Non-code content (_exercise introductions & instructions, hints, concept write-ups, documentation etc._) should be written in [American English][american-english].
 We strive to watch [the words we use][the-words-that-we-use].

-When a word or phrase usage is contested | ambiguous, we default to what is best understood by our international community of learners, even if it "sounds a little weird"  to a "native" American English speaker.
+When a word or phrase usage is contested/ambiguous, we default to what is best understood by our international community of learners, even if it "sounds a little weird"  to a "native" American English speaker.

 Our documents use [Markdown][markdown-language], with certain [alterations][exercism-markdown-widgets] & [additions][exercism-internal-linking].
 Here is our full [Markdown Specification][exercism-markdown-specification]. &nbsp;📐 We format/lint our Markdown with [Prettier][prettier].&nbsp;✨